khoacao2k4/StakeUp/README.md

 ## Tech Stack

-The project is a monorepo containing the frontend and backend.
+StakeUp is organized as a monorepo with both the client and server in one repository.

 ### Frontend